Galene¶

 ,buffer

-. - LiveKit: More extensive codec support (VP8, VP9, H.264, AV1, Opus, etc.).
-Has dedicated code for handling codec-specific features (like VP8/VP9/AV1 keyframe detection, H.264 NALU handling).
+, and codec-specific packages):- Galene: Extensive codec support (VP8, VP9, H.264, AV1, Opus, etc.), including dedicated code for handling codec-specific features like VP8/VP9/AV1 keyframe detection and H.264 NALU handling.

 -

-Data Channels (Galene’s
+Data Channels (Galene’s approach vs. LiveKit’s

 - LiveKit: Uses a dedicated